There are many ways to help the Bazel project and ecosystem.

 - Improving Bazel integration with other IDEs and tools.

-Before making a change, create a GitHub issue or email bazel-discuss@.
+Before making a change, create a GitHub issue or email bazel-dev@.

 The most helpful contributions fix bugs or add features (as opposed to stylistic, refactoring, or "cleanup" changes).
 Your change should include tests and documentation, keeping in mind backward-compatibility, portability, and the impact on memory usage and performance.